Beth Phoenix

-In 2017, Phoenix returned to WWE upon being inducted into the WWE Hall of Fame as part of the 2017 class, also becoming a part-time color commentator for the company; her induction made her the quickest female to be inducted after her retirement and the youngest inductee in history at age 36.
-In 2019, she also became the first woman to be inducted in the George Tragos/Lou Thesz Professional Wrestling Hall of Fame, a hall of fame dedicated to professional wrestlers with an amateur background.
-Phoenix has occasionally wrestled since her return, notably at WrestleMania 35; she also took part in the first-ever women's Royal Rumble match in 2018, making her the first wrestler to have participated in both the men's and women's matches.
-In May 2019, she was promoted to a full-time color commentator on NXT.
+In 2017, Phoenix returned to WWE upon being inducted into the WWE Hall of Fame as part of the 2017 class; her induction made her the fastest woman to be inducted after her retirement and the youngest inductee in history at age 36.
+After receiving the Frank Gotch Award for her philanthropic work in 2015, she became she also became the first woman to be inducted in the George Tragos/Lou Thesz Professional Wrestling Hall of Fame, a hall of fame dedicated to professional wrestlers with an amateur background, in 2019.
+Phoenix had wrestled on a part-time basis from 2018 to 2023, most notably at WrestleMania 35; she also took part in the first-ever women's Royal Rumble match in 2018, making her the first wrestler to have participated in both the men's and women's matches.
+From May 2019 to December 2021, she was a full-time commentator on NXT.

 Early life

-Elizabeth Kociański was born in Elmira, New York and raised by Polish parents.
+Elizabeth Kociański was born in Elmira, New York, and raised by Polish parents.
 When she was eleven years old, she won a coloring contest with a prize of tickets to a television taping for the World Wrestling Federation.
 Kociański credits this as when she fell in love with professional wrestling.
 She cites Bret Hart, Sgt.
 Slaughter, Owen Hart, and Ted DiBiase as her favorite wrestlers.
 Kociański attended Notre Dame High School in Elmira, where she played tennis and ran track.
 She was voted prom queen in her senior year.
-Kociański is a graduate from Canisius College in Buffalo, New York with a bachelor's degree in criminal justice and Public Relations.
+Kociański is a graduate from Canisius College in Buffalo, New York, with a bachelor's degree in criminal justice and public relations.
 While wrestling in OVW, Kociański also worked as a waitress at a local restaurant known to Elmira natives as Lights Bakery and Coffee Shop.